tidwall/gjson/SYNTAX.md

 - `@ugly`: Remove all whitespace from JSON.
 - `@pretty`: Make the JSON more human readable.
 - `@this`: Returns the current element.
 It can be used to retrieve the root element.
-- `@valid`: Ensure the json document is valid.
+- `@valid`: Ensure the JSON document is valid.
 - `@flatten`: Flattens an array.
 - `@join`: Joins multiple objects into a single object.
 - `@keys`: Returns an array of keys for an object.
 - `@values`: Returns an array of values for an object.
-- `@tostr`: Converts json to a string.
-Wraps a json string.
+- `@tostr`: Converts JSON to a string.
+Wraps a JSON string.
-- `@fromstr`: Converts a string from json.
-Unwraps a json string.
+- `@fromstr`: Converts a string from JSON.
+Unwraps a JSON string.
 - `@group`: Groups arrays of objects.
 See [e4fc67c](https://github.com/tidwall/gjson/commit/e4fc67c92aeebf2089fabc7872f010e340d105db).
 - `@dig`: Search for a value without providing its entire path.
 See [e8e87f2](https://github.com/tidwall/gjson/commit/e8e87f2a00dc41f3aba5631094e21f59a8cf8cbf).